jyothi-mudur/udacity-capstone-project-mlnd/README.md

 2. The cropped and aligned jpg images are available in the folder img_align_celeba
 3. Input and subsequent folders (except for saved models) are created and the subset images are copied accordingly as described in data_prep.ipynb
 4. The files under saved_models are created by running the appropriate notebooks.
+5. The folders marked as optional are required only if we need to run the visualizations in the visualizations.ipynb
+6. logs folder stores the run logs of the epochs used for training the top model and the composite models
+7. haarcascades folder stores the xml files required to instantiate and use the face detector
-5. benchmark_model.ipynb describes the benchmark model
+8. benchmark_model.ipynb describes the benchmark model
-6. benchmark_data_aug.ipynb describes the benchmark model with data augmentation as an improvement.
+9. benchmark_data_aug.ipynb describes the benchmark model with data augmentation as an improvement.
-7. transfer_learning_VGG19-SGD.ipynb describes the model considering VGG19 compiled with SGD optimizer instead of rmsprop.
+10. transfer_learning_VGG19-SGD.ipynb describes the model considering VGG19 compiled with SGD optimizer instead of rmsprop.
-8. visualizations.ipynb has the visualizations for data augmentation and predictions.
+11. visualizations.ipynb has the visualizations for data augmentation and predictions.
-9. VGG19-Transfer-BottleNeck-Aug.ipynb describes the final model (solution) which gives an accuracy of 90.64%
+12. VGG19-Transfer-BottleNeck-Aug.ipynb describes the final model (solution) which gives an accuracy of 90.64%

 Due to the large file sizes, all the required files have not been uploaded.
 Please feel free to contact me for more details.